holochain/holochain/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/holochain.svg?style=social&label=Follow)](https://twitter.com/holochain)
 License: [![License: CAL 1.0](https://img.shields.io/badge/License-CAL%201.0-blue.svg)](https://github.com/holochain/cryptographic-autonomy-license)

-This repository contains most of the core Holochain libraries and binaries.
+This repository contains most of the core Holochain libraries and binaries..

 **Code Status:** This code is in alpha.
 It is not for production use.
 The code is guaranteed NOT secure.
 Also, We will likely be restructuring code APIs and data chains until Beta.